ebu060/-32-219-1-5---Casper-Analytics-Review--iOS-Android-Web/README.md

 ## Contribution Policies

 Pull requests and Issues are enabled.
-However, the project does not contain a CONTRIBUTING policy.
-It is highly suggested that the OP should add a proper contribution policy to provide guidelines for the potential contributors as it is crucial for the sustainability of an open-source project.
-However, this is not a reason to fail the whole submission, in the reviewer's opinion.
+However, the projects has contain a CONTRIBUTING and README policy.

 Requirement | Finding
 ------------ | -------------